-The global cinema minor, housed in the Department of English and Comparative Literature, offers an interdisciplinary minor in global cinema studies.
-This five-course minor enables students to explore the changing, global face of cinema in its aesthetic, economic, historical, linguistic, literary, and social contexts.
+The global cinema minor offers an interdisciplinary minor in global cinema studies.
+This five-course minor enables students to explore the changing global face of cinema in its aesthetic, economic, historical, linguistic, literary, and social contexts.
 Students select a flexible, rigorous, and exciting course of study of the place of film within and across human cultures.
 The minor aims to provide undergraduates with grounding in the history of cinema's development across the world as well as current trends and developments in global film production.
 The minor places a particular emphasis on the development of students' critical judgment and written expression.
 Undergraduate students majoring in any academic unit are eligible.

 The interdisciplinary minor consists of five courses:

-• CMPL 143 Introduction to Global Cinema or IDST 256 Global Cinema
+CMPL 143 History of Global Cinema or IDST 256 Global Cinema

-For additional information, contact the Director, Global Cinema Minor, Comparative Literature Program, Department of English and Comparative Literature.
+For additional information, contact the Director, Global Cinema Minor, Department of English and Comparative Literature.

 Requirements for the five-course minor in Latina/o studies are as follows:

-• Three elective courses chosen from the lists above or from AFAM 254 or DRAM 486.
-At least one elective must be from the humanities/fine arts and at least one from the social sciences.
+Three elective courses chosen from the lists above or from AAAD 260 or DRAM 486.
+At least one elective must be from the humanities and at least one from the social sciences.